Nate-Kruck/Nate-Kruck/README.md

 <!--
 **Nate-Kruck/Nate-Kruck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
+- 🤑  Solidity expert + Crypto investor.

-- 🌱  I’m currently working on my Portfolio.
+- 🌱  I’m currently working on my Portfolio(again) after a rough year.
 - 💬  Ask me anything!
 - 📫  How to reach me: natekruck@outlook.com